weilandia/coding-for-managers/rails-1/lecture-notes.md

   `my_first_post = Post.where(title: “My first post”).first`

-- How to update (and save) a single attribute using a single method:
+- How to update (and save) one or multiple attribute using a single method:

   `my_first_post.update(body: “revamped body...”)`

-- How to update (and save) multiple attributes using a single method:
+OR
   `my_first_post.update_attributes(body: “revamped body...”)`

+You can use `.update()` to update ONE or MULTIPLE attributes.
+However `.update_attributes()` is only for MULTIPLE attributes.

 - Delete: Use the .destroy method to delete an object from your database.